Marvellous111/omi-mentor/README.md

 ## IMPORTANT NOTE

-We are relying on the example given to us with a lot of tweaks since it is a good entry point.
+I am relying on the example given to me with a lot of tweaks since it is a good entry point.
 Further work on this app will slowly move away from the example to a more concrete work. comments tagged with (from example) are gotten from example comments tagged with (not example) are novel comments tagged with (perhaps example) are edited example code

 Due to quick server deployment to test the code we are making use of render.
-Later we will migrate to amazon ec2.
+Later I will migrate to amazon ec2.

 ## HOW TO USE